| Theodore Roosevelt

 The Teddy Bear

-An interesting fact about Theodore Roosevelt is that he is the inspiration for the "Teddy Bear," the popular stuffed toy animal for children.
+An interesting fact about Theodore Roosevelt is that he was the inspiration for the "Teddy Bear," the popular toy for children.

-On a hunting trip to Mississippi in 1902, Roosevelt refused to shoot a young bear that other hunters on the trip had captured and tied to a tree.
-The famous outdoorsman said it would be "unsportsmanlike" to shoot a tied up bear.
-He told the men to release the bear back to the wild.
+On a hunting trip to Mississippi in 1902, Roosevelt refused to shoot an old bear that other hunters on the trip had chased, captured, and tied to a tree.
+He said it would not be sportsmanlike at all to shoot a tied up bear.

-A cartoonist at the Washington Post newspaper made the drawing below.
-A toy maker who saw it when it was published in the paper asked "Teddy" Roosevelt if he could use the "Teddy" name for the stuffed bears he wanted to create and sell.
-Roosevelt agreed.
+A cartoonist at the Washington Post newspaper who heard the story made the drawing below and it was published in the paper.
+A store owner in Brooklyn, New York, who saw the cartoon asked "Teddy" Roosevelt if he could use the Teddy name for the stuffed toy bears he wanted to create and sell.
+Roosevelt gave his permission.

 The photo on the right shows a factory worker in the early 1900s putting stuffing in the cloth body of a Teddy Bear.